arturocm/arturocm.github.io/_source/nfl-next-play-prediction/2016-01-25-nfl-next-play-prediction.Rmd

 ####1.
 Data Load

-**WE NEED DATA!** (not foosball data though).
+**WE NEED DATA!** (not Foosball data though).
 Goggling "NFL play by play stats" could lead you to almost buying a ~1,200 USD subscription to daily NFL stats updates.
 Since I don't have that amount to spend on this I will use the last 3 seasons available at [NFL savant](http://nflsavant.com/about.php).

 My KNIME workflow starts with the **data load** section.
 This section contains a node per file to read - and load - into the workflow.